Fort Lauderdale Wrongful Death Attorneys Helping Families Survive the Tragic Loss of a Family Member

 Aggressive advocacy on behalf of Miami-Dade and South Florida families who have suffered the greatest tragedy

 Nobody should suffer the loss of a loved one because of the carelessness, recklessness, or intentional misconduct of another.
 Drivers know they’re not supposed to drink and drive, and they must follow the rules of the road.
 Manufacturers understand that safety must come before profits.
 Doctors know that medical mistakes can kill.
 Lives are meant to be lived, not cut short.
 Families are meant to be enjoyed, with everyone working and playing together.
 Survivors should not have to cope or learn how to survive because someone was wrongfully killed.

 Wrongful death cases in civil court do not require any showing of criminal intent.
 If a person or a business failed their duty of care to another and that failure caused a death, the individual or business should pay.
 At Yeboah Law Group, P.A., we recognize how crushing a wrongful death can be.
 We understand the emotional pain and suffering of family members and that the loss of support of the deceased will be sorely missed.
-Our Miami wrongful death lawyers work with professionals and financial experts to help prove the death was wrongful and the full amount of the harm.
+Our Fort Lauderdale wrongful death lawyers work with professionals and financial experts to help prove the death was wrongful and the full amount of the harm.
 In many wrongful death cases, we seek damages in the millions.

 Who can bring a wrongful death claim?